About MSA

 Chair:

-Focused Interest Groups (FIG)
+Focused Interest Groups (FIGs)

 MSA FIGs are groups of MSA members who have organized, with the approval of MSA Council, to promote a specific discipline relevant to microscopy or microanalysis.
 Each FIG must have a minimum of 10 members to remain active.
-All MSA members are eligible and encouraged to participate in the existing FIGs for an Annual fee.
+All MSA members are eligible and encouraged to participate in the existing FIGs for an annual fee.

 Any group of MSA members who wishes to organize a new Focused Interest Group may contact the FIG Chair for more information.

-The Official MSA Guidelines for all FIG's
+- Official MSA Guidelines for all FIGs

 International